 - You may be asked to sign a consent form that gives permission for the procedure.
 Read the form carefully and ask questions if anything is not clear.

-- You must not eat or drink for 8 hours before the procedure.
-This often means no food or drink after midnight.
+- You must not eat or drink for a certain time before the procedure.
+This often means no food or drink after midnight or a restricted schedule with the laxative and water sips allowed until a couple hours before the colonoscopy.
 You may be given additional instructions about a special diet to follow for 1 or 2 days before the procedure.
+It is absolutely mandatory to follow your particular instructions carefully to avoid the procedure being cancelled, and to make sure of a safe, effective test.

 - Tell your provider if you are sensitive to or allergic to any medicines, latex, tape, or anesthesia medicines (local and general).